Salem Car Accident

 The Salem, MA police department is part of the FFY 2014 Underage Alcohol Enforcement Grant Program.
 The goal of this program is to reduce the number of drivers aged 20 or under who are involved in fatal collisions.
 As part of this effort, officers are engaging in reverse stings in shops and clubs where officers stop anyone who looks to be 21 or under who is consuming or attempting to purchase alcohol.
 Officers have also put together both surveillance and party patrols to respond quickly to possible underage drinking.

 When a driver is drunk and causes a crash, victims injured or surviving family members can pursue a claim for personal injury or wrongful death.
 Because impaired driving is illegal, proving that the drunk motorist was to blame can be somewhat straightforward.
 For many other car accident cases, however, it can be much more difficult to prove who was responsible for the crash.
 A Salem car accident lawyer can represent those who need help to make a strong case for compensation after a crash.
-Call the Law Offices of Jeffrey S. Glassman today to learn more.Salem Car Accident Risks
+Call the Jeffrey Glassman Injury Lawyers today to learn more.Salem Car Accident Risks

 According to the Salem Police Department, downtown Salem intersections that are prone to gridlock include: